 If I had been speaking to her 10 years ago, before we started The Charis Project, and before we learned all that we now know about what families and children at risk really need, I might have said yes.
 Because it makes sense right?
 Here is a baby that has no parents.
 Of course I’ll take care of her.
-And I wouldn’t turn away another baby in need after that, and another, and another.
+After her there would be another baby I wouldn’t turn away that baby in need either, and after that, another, and another, and another.
 Soon we could have dozens of babies in our care and feel like we were doing a very important and useful thing paying people to care for these babies full time and keeping them alive.

 We recently interviewed the families currently in our nutrition program to find out how we can improve what we are doing to help them, and to find out if it’s been helpful for them so far.
 Many said that because of the nutrition programs mothers have been able to stay home and breastfeed their babies much longer than they would have otherwise.
 It helps them to not have as much pressure to find work again right away.
 Breastfeeding is a completely normal and accepted part of the culture, but many don’t realize how vital it is in terms of long term health.
-The education they now have helps them to understand that giving their baby something like sweetened soy milk instead of breastfeeding is dangerous.
+The education they now have helps them to understand that giving their baby something like sweetened soy milk instead of breastfeeding, so they can go back to work sooner, is dangerous.
 (Proper formula is very expensive for them and they rarely ever mix it correctly, thinning it out to make it last longer.)

-Many families also said that they’ve been able to pay off debts and be more free thanks to our help.
+Many families also said that they’ve been able to pay off debts thanks to our help.
 They say the value of the packages is much higher for them than our costs because we save by buying in bulk and growing food ourselves, and because of the savings they represent for the family.

-In some cases we’ve been able to help single mothers stay closer to home and be with their children rather than go far away to find a job.
-We’ve also been able to help some families see the benefit to the whole family of staying together and keeping babies close, rather than sending them far away to relatives to care for them.
+We’ve been able to help single mothers stay closer to home and be with their children rather than go far away to find a job.
+We’ve helped families see the benefit to the whole family of staying together and keeping babies close, rather than sending them far away to relatives to care for them.
 (It’s so important that a child’s caregivers are people who have bonded with them strongly.
 It’s better for the child’s development, and bonded caregivers are much less likely to abuse children than caregivers who have not bonded with the child.)

-When we began many years ago we saw the need for financial support for institutions that cared for vulnerable children.
-Since then we have learned so much, and we now know that the best way to protect children is to help their birth families to be strong and safe wherever possible.
+When we began many years ago we were responding to a need we saw, for financial support for institutions that cared for vulnerable children.
+Since then we have learned so much.
+We now know that the best way to protect children is to help their birth families to be strong and safe wherever possible.
 Not only is it a better long term solution, but it’s much less expensive than providing institutional care until a child reaches adulthood.

 What the families we surveyed may not realize is how vital nutrition during pregnancy is for preventing disabilities.
 A child born with a disability makes things much more difficult for the whole family.
 There is little support for them here.
 The child’s life is very sad and is mostly spent in dark rooms, hidden away from the rest of society.
 Many of the families we support have children with disabilities like cerebral palsy and one of the risk factors for CP is poor nutrition.
 Nutrition is one of the most important things we can do for a mother, and a whole family.

-We engage with families in a broad spectrum of ways;
+We engage with families in three primary ways.